AmaanSyed110/Real-Time-ArXiv-Paper-Recommendation-System/README.md

 - **NumPy**: For numerical computations in embeddings.

+## Dataset Description
+The dataset is primarily based on ``arxiv_metadata.csv``, a file containing metadata of arXiv papers fetched via the [Kaggle](https://www.kaggle.com/datasets/Cornell-University/arxiv).
+It includes fields such as paper titles, abstracts, authors, categories, and publication dates, updated dynamically with user-specified queries (e.g., "machine learning").
+The dataset supports up to 200 results per API call, with duplicates removed using paper IDs, and is preprocessed for embedding generation with ``all-MiniLM-L6-v2``.

 ## Example Workflow
 - **Update Dataset**: Enter a query like "machine learning" and fetch 50 new papers to append to arxiv_metadata.csv.